ahdis/epr-integration-cara/docs/primarysystems-epr.md

 For a deep EPR integration into a primary systems the following usecases should be covered

-1. Integrate the strong authentication into the primary system with an IdP
+1. Integrate the strong authentication into the primary system with an IdP (Level 1)
-2. Search for patients in the community
+2. Search for patients in the community (Level 2.1)
-3. Register a patient from the primary system in the community
+3. Register a patient from the primary system in the community (Level 2.1)
-4. Query and retrieve documents for a patient from the EPR including authorization
+4. Query and retrieve documents for a patient from the EPR including authorization (Level 2.2)
-5. Publish documents for a patient by a healthcare professional
+5. Publish documents for a patient by a healthcare professional (Level 2.2)
-6. Providing AuditEvents
+6. Providing AuditEvents (Level 2.1)
-7. Query and update the Healthcare Professional Directory (HPD)
+7. Query and update the Healthcare Professional Directory (HPD) (Level 2.3)

+The levels of integration are described by eHealth Suisse, see checklist [[fr]](https://selbstdeklaration.e-health-suisse.ch/upload/documents/Aide_mise_oeuvre_checkliste_anbindung_primaesystemen_F.pdf) and [[de]](https://selbstdeklaration.e-health-suisse.ch/upload/documents/Umsetzungshilfe_Checklist_Anbindung_Primaersystemen.pdf).

-e-health-suisse has described the different steps with examples [here](https://www.e-health-suisse.ch/fr/technique-semantique/raccordement-dep/techniciens.html).
-Please find below additional information relevant for CARA and EPRIK.
+eHealth Suisse has described the different steps with examples [[fr]](https://www.e-health-suisse.ch/fr/technique-semantique/raccordement-dep/responsables-informatiques.html), [[de]](https://www.e-health-suisse.ch/technik-semantik/epd-anbindung/informatikverantwortliche.html).

+Please find below additional information relevant for CARA and EPRIK:

 ## 1. Integrate the strong authentication into the primary system with and IdP